Get Ready for 2023 Transaction Privilege Tax License Renewals

 - Close an account.

-- Make changes to the “Doing Business As” (DBA) name or the business mailing address.
+- Make changes to the “Doing Business As” (DBA) name.

 - Add new reporting jurisdictions or business codes.

-Keep your owner/officer information current.
-You can submit these changes on the Business Account Update form.
+Please note that businesses must keep their owner/office information current.
+Businesses can submit these changes on the Business Account Update Form 10193.

-Out-of-state businesses without a physical presence in Arizona must renew their TPT licenses if they have more than $100,000 in sales to Arizona customers in the current or prior calendar year.
+Remote sellers and marketplace facilitators must also renew their TPT licenses if they have more than $100,000 in sales to Arizona customers in the current or prior calendar year.

 Marijuana excise tax licenses are not required to renew, but marijuana TPT licenses must renew each year.